Why integrate Devin with GitHub?

 GitHub Integration FAQs

-Can I connect my Personal GitHub account to my organization’s Devin account?
+Can I connect a personal GitHub account to my organization's Devin account?

-Can I connect my Personal GitHub account to my organization’s Devin account?
+Can I connect a personal GitHub account to my organization's Devin account?

-Yes, a user can choose to connect a GitHub Organization or Personal account to their organization’s Devin account, but we recommend connecting the account that will have the relevant permissions for Devin to run sessions for the organization.
+Yes, you can connect either a GitHub Organization or a personal GitHub account to your Devin organization.
+However, we recommend connecting the account that has the appropriate permissions for Devin to access the repositories your team needs.

 How does the GitHub app handle user authentication?